-Make a little survey before the webinar to find out what your audience is looking forward to the most.
+Do a little survey before the webinar to find out what your audience is looking forward to the most.
 It’s a good idea to include that survey right in the registration form.
-However, don’t make it too long (3 questions max), otherwise no one would bother to register.
+However, please don’t make it too long (3 questions max).
+Otherwise, no one would bother to register.

 Picking your audience’s brains before the webinar will enable you to tweak up your content to best suit their needs.
 This will help you deliver quality content and, as a result, convert more attendees into customers.

-Make a quick survey at the end of a webinar to find out how your prospects feel about it.
-You may, of course, do it afterwards, but people will be less likely to respond.
+Do a quick survey at the end of a webinar to find out how your prospects feel about it.
+You may, of course, do it afterward, but people will be less likely to respond.

 An after-webinar survey is a perfect opportunity to segment your audience into hot and cold leads.
-Just ask if they want sales reps to contact them and seal the deal.
-This simple question will help your sales department avoid awkward situations with yet to be nurtured customers.
+Ask if they want sales reps to contact them and seal the deal.
+This simple question will help your sales department avoid awkward situations with yet-to-be-nurtured customers.

 Do Sales Pitches and Embed CTAs

 It is simply not the time to be shy.
 Practice your sales pitch thoroughly in advance, but don’t just spurt it all out in one go.
-Do not be afraid to make pauses and change some words in your delivery.
-It will only make your sales pitch sound more natural and appealing to the potential customer.
+Do not be afraid to pause and change some words in your delivery.
+It will only make your sales pitch more natural and appealing to potential customers.

 If you get too much stage fright, a recorded sales pitch could be your way around the problem.
 It may not be as effective as a real-time speech, but it’s better than awkward silence and stuttering.

-Your attendees are very likely to ignore or overlook the CTA (call to action) in the description.
+Your attendees will likely ignore or overlook the description’s CTA (call to action).
 Therefore, you should embed the CTA button right into your webinar.

 Segment Audience Carefully